How do interest rates work?

 What are the different types of interest rates?

 • The Bank Rate: Also referred to as the ‘base rate’, this is set by the Bank of England in the UK.
-The Bank Rate is the single most important interest rate in the UK – if it rises, all other interest rates are likely to follow and vice versa.
+The Bank Rate is the single most important interest rate in the UK.
+If it rises, all other interest rates are likely to follow and vice versa.

 • The interest rate offered on savings: Just as banks and building societies set the interest rates for their loans, they also set interest rates for their savings accounts.
 The Bank Rate is influential again, as is the type of savings account or product.
 Savings interest rates are usually advertised as ‘AER’ (Annual Equivalent Rate).